 Degree Requirements

 Courses 18 credits

 Total 60 credits

-Other Academic and research progress examination
+Other Admission to doctoral can- didacy

 Candidacy examination

+Rsearch progress report

 Doctoral dissertation

 Graduate students pursuing a Ph.D. in chemistry or biochemistry must complete at least 18 credits of coursework prior to the end of their third semester.
 A combined total of 60 credits are required; this total includes all courses taken, including not only instructional coursework, but research, seminars, directed readings, etc. The program may accept coursework completed at another accredited university toward meeting the requirements for either doctoral degree.